Lawlzee/UnityMapGenerator/Assets/ProceduralStages/README.md

 - **Randomized Enemy Pool:** Experience a dynamically curated assortment of enemies.
 - **Varied Music Selection:** Immerse yourself in randomly selected music tracks.
 - **Support for 'Judgement' Mod:** Compatible with the `Judgement` mod.
+- **Teleport To Playable Area button**: Added a "Teleport To Playable Area" button in the pause menu.
+This button allows players to escape from being stuck in inaccessible areas, such as holes or glitches, by instantly teleporting them back to a playable area.

 ## Terrain types